 Starting with Navaratri to Deepavali, the celebrations just go on.
 Deepavali or Diwali might top the list.
 The reason or rhyme behind the festival is no longer relevant.
 Now what it all means that is we get rid of bad things and welcome new thoughts and so on.

-For a child, I am sure food plays a vital role in colouring their mind about each festival and mine was no different.
-Amma made different dishes specific for each festival.
-But for deepavali, these are must on the list.
+For a child, I am sure food plays a vital role in colouring their mind about each festival, and mine was no different.
+Amma made different dishes specific to each festival.
+But for Deepavali, these are must on the list.
 When I attempted to make something else, I also managed to make these delicious Ribbon pakoda, one of my favorite snacks.